 The impact of this is huge when you look at the effects of matching quality vs. conversion rates.
 All numbers for the chart below are for exact match keywords only:

-We are not talking about small performance differences that would cause bid adjustments of 10% – we are talking about lowering bids by 60% or even more based on the matching quality.
-I would add the matching similarity right away in my prediction model for calculating manual bids – but I have no control about it.
+We aren’t talking about small performance differences that would cause bid adjustments of 10%—we’re talking about lowering bids by 60% or even more based on the matching quality.
+We would add the matching similarity right away in my prediction model for calculating manual bids.
+However, we have no control about it.
 Only Smart Bidding has.

 What can we do against it?

 - Don’t trust Google regarding Smart Bidding.
-If I’m right with my points we will face big changes when every auction player runs the same centralized bidding logic.
+If we’re right with my points, we’ll face big changes when every auction player runs the same centralized bidding logic.
 The winner?
 Who is pushing Smart Bidding so hard for years?
 You know, everything happens for a reason.